40net-cloud/fortinet-azure-solutions/FortiManager/Terraform/ha/README.md

-# FortiManager
+# FortiManager High Availability
 *Terraform deployment template for Microsoft Azure*

 ## Introduction

-This deployment is similar to the [FortiManager Single 1 NIC](../single/README.md) deployment but it doesn't deploy any public IP.
-This is useful for deploy behind a FortiGate.
+This deployment is a Terraform version of the [FortiManager HA](../../ha/README.md).

 ## Design